MarkAdell/my_articles/to_do_lists/README.md

 ## Conclusion

 This concludes the end of this article.
-Please note that everything written is based on my own experience, what works for me might not necessarily work for you.
+Please note that everything written is based on my own experience.
+What works for me might not necessarily work for you.
 I hope I have given you ideas on how to use your to-do lists effectively, or inspired you to start using them if you haven't already.

 I may update this article as I learn new things, so keep an eye out for it!